erikaheidi/dolphin/README.md

 Dolphin is a simple command-line PHP application to manage DigitalOcean servers.
 It's a WORK IN PROGRESS.

+For the moment, there are only a few read-only commands available.
+More to come.

 ## Requirements

 - PHP 7+ cli